* SoftBank hit by double whammy of Huawei and network disruption

 By Ayai Tomisawa

-TOKYO, Dec 6 (Reuters) - Japan's Nikkei closed at more than a five-week low on Thursday as chip-related stocks were hit after Canada arrested a top executive of Chinese tech giant Huawei at the request of the United States, threatening a new spike in Sino-U.S. tensions.
+TOKYO, Dec 6 (Reuters) - Japan's Nikkei skidded to a two-week low on Thursday as chip-related stocks were hit after Canada arrested a top executive of Chinese tech giant Huawei at the request of the United States, threatening a new spike in Sino-U.S. tensions.

 Canada's Department of Justice said on Wednesday Huawei's global chief financial officer Meng Wanzhou is now facing extradition to the United States.
 The arrest is related to violations of U.S. sanctions, a person familiar with the matter said.